NorthernMan54/homebridge-alexa/README.md

 ![Icon](https://github.com/NorthernMan54/alexaAwsBackend/blob/master/skillPublish/homebridge-alexa-108.png?raw=true)

 Enable Amazon Alexa access to you homebridge controlled devices and accessories.
-Full support for all Amazon Alexa devices, including the echo 2nd Generation.
+Full support for all Amazon Alexa devices, including the echo 2nd Generation and software based solutions.
 Uses an Amazon smart home skill based approach for integration between HomeBridge and Amazon Alexa.  ( I have stopped using my previous version based on a custom version of HomeBridge, as Amazon is no longer supporting the integration interface I was using on newer Alexa devices, like the Echo 2nd generation. )

 * Supports multiple homebridge instances running on your network.
-* Autodiscovery of multiple Homebridge's
+* Auto-discovery of multiple Homebridge's
-* Supports devices of homekit Service type Lightbulb, Outlet, Fan, Temperature Sensor, Window Coverings and Switch.
+* Supports devices of homekit Service type Lightbulb, Outlet, Fan, Fan2, Temperature Sensor, Window Coverings and Switch.
-* Support for color lights
+* Includes support for brightness and colour.
-* If device supports the 'Brightness Characteristic', then the ability to set a brightness is included.
 * This plugin does not have any devices or accessories that are visible from Homekit, and does not need to be added on the Home app.
 * The plugin does not need to be installed in your 'main' homebridge instance.
 It can be installed in any 'Homebridge' instance in your setup
 * Enables control from non-hardware based alexa devices like Invoxia Triby, and AlexaPI.